stateless-solutions/litepaper/README.md

 # Introduction

-Stateless is an arbitration protocol that provides trustless verification standards for decentralized networks.
+Stateless is a verification protocol that provides trustless standards for transporting data between decentralized networks and offchain environments.
 By developing robust verification models and distributing them through open-source software (OSS) and service providers, we enhance security for application developers and their users.
 Stateless ensures secure, reliable data interactions through real-time dispute resolution and data integrity verification, addressing critical vulnerabilities in decentralized applications with minimal changes to existing codebases.

 # Problem Statement